cogentcore/cogent/README.md

 * lineno horiz scrolling issues -- this is in V1 too!
 * filetree --get rid of empty upper level or not?
 * sliceview / tableview should activate select and focus on selectidx item in readonly chooser mode -- select is working, but focus is not -- cannot move selection via keyboard

+* outbuf use textview markup in addition to link formatting and other formatting.  tried but failed

 # DONE: